Auto Approval Rules

 - Start with simple rules and add complexity gradually

-- Use clear, descriptive names so you remember what each rule does
+- Use clear, descriptive names for your rules

 Managing Your Rules